The Child is Greedy – How to Deal with It

 Greedy Definition for Child

-- Promotes Positive Social Interactions: Children learn the value of sharing and cooperation, essential for healthy relationships.
+• Promotes Positive Social Interactions: Children learn the value of cooperation and sharing skills, essential for healthy relationships.

 Why Does the Child Become Greedy?